delta010/Zigbee-8-Button-Remote/README.md

 <h2>Description</h2>
 The project consists of a  DIY Zigbee  IOT device which consists of 8 tactile push buttons which can be used to trigger automation. it uses a cc2530 Zigbee chip for  communication and also it is battery powered with a single cr2032.
+I work both with  Home Assistant ZHA and Zigbee2mqtt

 <h2>Essential Components</h2>